sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 1. Open the **Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly** method again by clicking the **Navigate Back** button once in the toolbar, or double-clicking the test in the **Test Explorer** window.

-1. Examine the `arrange` section of this test (if it is folder, click the `+` icon on the left to open the folded section):
+1. Examine the `arrange` section of this test (if it is folder, click the `+` icon on the left to open the folded section).

     ````C#
     #region arrange